 Similarly, we run a program for senior PDHPE students tying in with the Lifelong Physical Activity strand.
 We introduce PDHPE students to low-impact hiking, basic navigation and bushcraft skills in the form of an overnight hike and camp.
 This helps students formulate goals and apply strategies to enhance participation in lifelong physical activities, as defined in learning outcome 5.9.

 Our first Duke of Ed Residential Project in December 2016 was a huge success.
-If you’re doing your Gold award and think bushwalking in the Blue Mountains is a great way to spend a week, sign up to your Duke of Ed Residential Project.
+If you’re doing your Gold award and think bushwalking in the Blue Mountains is a great way to spend a week, check out our Residential Project page..

 Click on each row to reveal your benefits